testingisdocumenting/znai/znai-docs/znai/plugins/javascript-plugin.md

 }
 ```

 :include-file: javascript/theme-box.css {title: "theme-box.css", readMore: true}

 :include-javascript-function: themeBox {
     label: "highlighted by an outer border",
     className: "theme-box-with-border"
 }

-The dashed outline comes from the class attached to the outermost wrapper — the
+The dashed outline comes from the class on the outer wrapper — the box itself
-box itself is untouched.
+is untouched.

 # Search

-Values passed via `args` participate in znai's local search.
+Values passed via `args` flow into znai's local search.
+Searching for any word
-Searching for any word used inside the parameters will surface the page and the rendered block.
+inside the parameters surfaces the page and the rendered block.

 # Sample Function

-The following function powers the example above.
-It demonstrates reading the
+The function below powers the examples on this page.
+It reads the initial
-initial theme and subscribing to future changes.
+theme and subscribes to future changes.

 :include-file: javascript/theme-box.js {title: "plugins/javascript/theme-box.js"}